 This Holistic Baby and Child Care qualification synthesises Steiner Waldorf international Birth to Three training guidelines, the Pikler approach, and Early Years Foundation Stage requirements.
-Led by Dorothy Marlen and certified by Crossfields Institute and the national awarding body CACHE, the qualification has been designed to meet the requirements of the government’s criteria for Early Years Educator (Level 3) qualifications for carers of children from birth to five, released in July 2013, whilst uniquely offering a birth to three emphasis.
+Led by Dorothy Marlen and certified by Crossfields Institute and the national awarding body NCFE CACHE, the qualification has been designed to meet the requirements of the government’s criteria for Early Years Educator (Level 3) qualifications for carers of children from birth to five, released in July 2013, whilst uniquely offering a birth to three emphasis.

 An Introduction to the Baby and Child Care course